BPI-SINOVOIP/bpi-build/README.md

 # bpi-build

-  This is a docker system environment which is run ubuntu 12.04, for bpi source code compile.
+  This is a docker system environment which is run ubuntu 16.04, for bpi kernel 4.4 compile.